VODAN-Development/Thinx/USER_GUIDE.md

 Thinx classifies data by sensitivity:

-- 🔴 **Highly Sensitive**: Personal identifiers, specific names, locations
+- **Highly Sensitive:** Personal identifiers, specific names, locations
   - Requires strict access controls
   - Examples: Full names, exact addresses

-- 🟡 **Moderately Sensitive**: Demographics, general experiences
+- **Moderately Sensitive:** Demographics, general experiences
   - Standard protection measures
   - Examples: Age, nationality, abuse types

-- 🟢 **Low Sensitivity**: Aggregated statistics, anonymized patterns
+- **Low Sensitivity:** Aggregated statistics, anonymized patterns
   - Can be shared more freely
   - Examples: Border crossing counts, average ages

 ### GDPR Compliance

 All data handling follows GDPR principles:
-- **Consent**: Only use data you have permission to use
+- **Consent:** Only use data you have permission to use
-- **Purpose**: Use data only for stated research purposes
+- **Purpose:** Use data only for stated research purposes
-- **Minimization**: Collect only what you need
+- **Minimization:** Collect only what you need
-- **Security**: Platform protects data with encryption and access controls
+- **Security:** Platform protects data with encryption and access controls
-- **Rights**: Participants' rights to access/delete their data must be respected
+- **Rights:** Participants' rights to access/delete their data must be respected

 ---

-## Tips & Best Practices
+## Tips and Best Practices

 ### Data Preparation Tips

-✅ **Before uploading:**
+**Before uploading:**
-- Remove any duplicate rows
+- Remove duplicate rows
 - Ensure column headers are clear and descriptive
 - Fill in missing values with "Unknown" or "Not Specified" rather than leaving blank
 - Use consistent formatting (e.g., all dates in same format)

-✅ **Column naming:**
+**Column naming:**
 - Use descriptive names: "Victim Age" not "Col3"
-- Avoid special characters: Use "Victim_Age" not "Victim's Age!!!"
+- Avoid special characters: Use "Victim_Age" not "Victim's Age"
 - Be consistent: "Gender" not "Gender" in one file and "Sex" in another

 ### Mapping Tips

-✅ **When mapping columns:**
+**When mapping columns:**
-- Take your time to ensure correct mappings
+- Take time to ensure correct mappings
 - If unsure, consult the field descriptions
 - Use AI Smart Mapper for first attempt, then review
 - Mark fields as "Not in my data" if you don't have that information

-✅ **Common mapping mistakes to avoid:**
+**Common mapping mistakes to avoid:**
-- ❌ Mapping "Date of Birth" to "Age" (these are different!)
+- Mapping "Date of Birth" to "Age" (these are different)
-- ❌ Mapping currency amounts to nationality fields
+- Mapping currency amounts to nationality fields
-- ❌ Mapping "yes/no" fields to text description fields
+- Mapping "yes/no" fields to text description fields

 ### Query Tips

-✅ **Getting useful results:**
+**Getting useful results:**
 - Start with pre-built queries to learn the system
 - Filter by date ranges to see trends over time
 - Export results regularly for your records